YAGOTAGO/DripGame/README.md

 Compile ALL classes and Run the ExecuteGame.java.

 ## Controls:
-•Press [s] to start.
+Press [s] to start.
 Use the arrow keys to control the spaceship.

 ## Objective
 The objective is to land on the landing platform perfectly straight.